abuzarrizvi/adcaccountgen/README.md

 ## Notes
 - If you choose 100 accounts, be prepared to solve 100 captchas.
 If you exit the script before all accounts have been created they will NOT be saved
+- Credit to Ryan9918 for the original script.